simpleidserver/FaasNet/docs/documentation/eventmesh/protocol.md

 | Pid               | int32     | Identifier of the process.                                                                                                    |

 > [!WARNING]
 > When a bridge is created between two EventMesh servers.
-The parameters `Urn` and `Port` will be used to transmit messages from one server to the second and to the client.
+The parameters `Urn` and `Port` will be used to transmit messages from one server to the second server and to the client.

 When a session is created, an hello response is sent by the EventMesh server to the client.
 It contains a unique session identifier.
 This value will be used by the client to perform future operations.